wasabipesto/themis/README.md

     - [x] Two-outcome linked
     - [ ] Two-outcome unlinked
     - [ ] More than two outcomes
-We also do not support old markets that used a previous order system, only those that use the newer CLOB system.
+- We also do not support old markets that used a previous order system, only those that use the newer CLOB system.

 ## Roadmap

+These are the things I plan to add in the near future.

 ### Fetch
-- Hardcode maps of site categories to standard categories
-- Add error importance, hide low importance, eprint on medium, and panic on high

 #### Kalshi
+- Add market categories
 - Investigate getting the number of unique traders
 - Investigate additional market types